sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 - When you inventory critical assets, also document any challenges to securing them.  <br><br>Examples of critical assets are:
     - People
     - Information systems and IT infrastructure
-    - Campuses, buildings, secure vaultss, and armories
+    - Campuses, buildings, secure vaults, and armories
     - Tenant agencies' information systems, IT infrastructure, and people

 - If you must evaluate an asset's criticality, consider: